Optimizing Our Animal's Immune Response

 sick it makes you feel so helpless, as they can dehydrate quickly and really go downhill fast.
 I immediately made a

-paste with transfer factors, sulfa tabs, and electrolytes.
+paste with this immune booster powder, sulfa tabs, and electrolytes.
 I gave the paste to the foal both morning and night, and milked out

 the mare to keep her comfortable.
 On day two, the foal had severe diarrhea and was still not eating, and was still depressed.

-I continued giving the transfer factors horse formula and antibiotics.
+I continued giving the horse formula and antibiotics.
 Day four I had to chase the little guy down to paste him.

 His temperature was 99 and he was nursing again; he had no diarrhea.
 On day five you would have never known the foal had been